HOW TO MAKE YOUR CAR AC COOLER

 If you’ve ever been in your car on a hot Chico day, you know how bad it can get with a broken air conditioner.
-Fixing your A/C is essential when the days keep getting warmer, as your A/C will be working harder than ever.
-It’s important to handle cooler maintenance before it’s really needed, and Tedious Repairs is here to help.
+Fixing your A/C is essential when the days keep getting warmer, as your A/C will work harder than ever.
+However, handling more simple maintenance is necessary before it’s needed, and Tedious Repairs is here to help.

-Here you’ll find pro-tips from our auto mechanics to keep your A/C system in peak physical condition.
-And we’re not talking just maintenance here; follow these tips and you may actually notice a vast improvement in how cold your system is capable of getting.
-You won’t regret going the distance before summer sets in and things get really hot!
+Here you’ll find pro tips from our auto mechanics to keep your A/C system in peak physical condition.
+And we’re not talking just maintenance here; follow these tips, and you may notice a vast improvement in how cold your system can get.
+You won’t regret going the distance before summer sets in and things get hot!

 Please Note: Always keep your owner’s manual handy for specifics during system maintenance.
 If you no longer have it, Google the manual for the make/model of your vehicle.